Embroidermodder/libembroidery/README.md

    3. Incorporate experimental code, improve support for language bindings.
    4. Make stitch x, y into an EmbVector.
 3. embroider CLI
-   1. Add building patterns using Imagemagick style filters and modifiers like -circle to add a circle to the current pattern. (see embroider-main.c, needs a new file)
+   1. Make -circle flag to add a circle to the current pattern.
-   2. Make a list of flags that would be useful and describe their operation.
-      * -circle
-      * -rect
-      * -satin
+   2. Make -rect flag to add a rectangle to the current pattern.
+   3. Make -fill flag to set the current satin fill algorithm for the current geometry. (for example "-fill crosses -circle 11,13,10" fills a circle with center 11mm, 13mm with radius 10mm with crosses).
+   4. Make -ellipse flag to add to ellipse to the current pattern.
+   5. Make -bezier flag to add a bezier curve to the current pattern.
 4. Improve embedded compatibility.
    1. Remove reliance on slower, memory expensive parts of the C Standard Library that are in the main library, for example, not using printf, sprintf, fprintf etc. (Use embFile_puts.)
-   2. Make a list of all functions used by the source that aren't implimented here.
-   3. Share heavy memory usage between functions, for example use embBuffer for buffering headers rather than having a seperate `char header[]` variables.
+   2. Share heavy memory usage between functions, for example use embBuffer for buffering headers rather than having a seperate `char header[]` variables.
-   4. Reduce calls to malloc when we know the total usage as dynamic memory may not be present and we may need to get rid of malloc entirely.
+   3. Reduce calls to malloc when we know the total usage as dynamic memory may not be present and we may need to get rid of malloc entirely.
-   5. Consider using an alternative C standard library for the remaining functions like uclibc.
+   4. Consider using an alternative C standard library for the remaining functions like uclibc.
-   6. Testing framework for the total size of the library under different versions of the code to run AB tests on variants.

 ### Finding fixes